A Tuber of a Gourd

 Even though everything with the winner’s wig was on track, John still went on Facebook to publicly post libelous claims that I scammed him and the winner telling others not to do business with me.

-This Facebook post — or what I’m calling libel — ended up being a real drag on my business with the local queens and I did actually lose a lot of revenue; I truly think the queens were afraid to wear wigs from me out of fear they’d be left out or not considered for gigs.
+This Facebook post — or what I’m calling libel — ended up being a real drag on my business with the local queens, and I did actually lose a lot of revenue from it.
+I think some queens were afraid to wear wigs from me out of fear they’d be left out or not considered for gigs.
+Some wouldn’t tag my in their photos if they bought a wig from me before this interaction happened.
+Some also didn’t care and still supported me and they are some real ones, but a lot of them followed the lie.

-Let’s just first address the fact that there was no contract!
+Let’s first address the fact that there was no contract!
 Contrary to his beliefs, we never entered any contract.
 All I had done was make an offer by email and he did a lot of talking, yet for some reason he feels that my email means I entered a binding contract with him and that’s just simply not the case.
 To put it kindly, a single email is far from a contract.
+Our text about $100 was more of a contract than anything we had discussed or emailed prior.

-In a now deleted comment that I luckily screen grabbed, he goes on to say that he and the winner were out $575 with nothing to show for it and how I just wanted to use his space to “poach his customers”.
-Total bollocks.
+In a now deleted comment that I luckily screen grabbed, he goes on to say that he and the winner were out $575 with nothing to show for it and how I just wanted to use his space to “poach his customers”. it watotal bollocks.

-A comment made on the post by John where I needed to redact my personal information from the screenshot.
+A comment made on the post by John where I needed to redact some personal information from the screenshot.

 There’s so much wrong with this: